cyberj/django-ignoretests/README.rst

 django-ignoretests
 ==================

-Application to ignore some tests from a Django project.
+Application to ignore some tests from a Django project (1.6 comptatible).

 https://github.com/cyberj/django-ignoretests